 What is a cookie banner?

-A cookie banner is an upstream element of a website with which visitors can make personal settings as to which services they would like to allow on this website and which not.
+A cookie banner is an upstream element of a website that allows visitors to make personal settings about which services they want to allow on this website and which not.

-Above all, however, the cookie banner must absolutely ensure, due to the requirements of DSGVO and TTDSG, that data processing operations only take place if the visitors to the website have actively consented.
-Cookie banners therefore take technical measures to ensure that all scripts on the website that collect personal data are blocked.
+Above all, however, due to the requirements of DSGVO and TDDDG, the cookie banner must absolutely ensure that data processing operations only take place if the visitors to the website have actively consented.
+Cookie banners therefore use technical measures to ensure that all scripts on the website that collect personal data are blocked.

-On this information page we list everything you as a website operator should know about cookie banners.
+On this information page we list everything you as a website owner should know about cookie banners.

 - Do I need a cookie banner for my website?